humdrum-tools/humdrum-documentation/guide/ch19/index.md

 ![](guide.figures/guide19.2.gif)

-Notice that the resulting notation is \"ungrammatical\" because the meter signature disagrees with the total duration for each measure.
+Notice that the resulting notation is "ungrammatical" because the meter signature disagrees with the total duration for each measure.